 At the crossroads between the Indian Ocean and the Pacific Ocean, more than 17,500 islands make up Indonesia.
 The waters host 25% of the world’s fish species and 15% of its coral.
 The country has thousands of amazing dive sites, so it’s no wonder that it’s not only Raja Ampat that deserves a mention.

-North Sulawesi offers phenomenal diversity, from the staggering walls and huge sea turtle population of the Bunaken Marine Park to kaleidoscopic soft coral reefs around Bangka Island and the world’s best muck diving in the Lembeh Strait.
+North Sulawesi offers phenomenal diversity, from the staggering walls and huge sea turtle population of the Bunaken Marine Park to kaleidoscopic soft coral reefs around Bangka Island.
+The Lembeh Strait is also home to some of the world’s best muck diving, with memorable macro critters, such as bobbit worms, frogfish, harlequin shrimp, waspfish, Banggai cardinalfish and several species of octopus encountered on a regular basis.

 Editor’s Recommended Resort: Murex Dive Resorts

 Are you planning an early-year scuba getaway?
 Download the PADI Adventures App for even more ideas on where to go diving in February.
 Or, for advice on choosing the best scuba diving destinations for you, get in touch with our experts at PADI Travel.
-The team is available 24/7 by phone, email, and chat to help you book your dream vacation.
+The team is available 24/7 by phone, email, and chat to help ensure you get the vacation of your dreams.